 Expended Budget Report

-Budget reports are due to CDE by September 30.
+The Expended Budget Report is due to CDE by September 30.

 Budget Guidance Document